R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 The function used to average the peak qualities and scores for each feature group.

-If set to TRUE then code is executed in parallel through the futures package.
+If set to TRUE then code is executed in parallel through the future package.
 Please

 see the parallelization section in the handbook for more details.